cbaggers/cepl/docs/007 - Buffers.md

 Usage in this case is the same as in `gpu-arrays`

-`Managed` is a flag used by jungl to indicate that a gpu-array owns the buffer.
+`Managed` is a flag used by cepl to indicate that a gpu-array owns the buffer.
 When this is true, and you free the `gpu-array` that uses this buffer, then the buffer is freed at the same time.

 ### Reserve Space